ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

    Cattle not Pets!

 The rules for building an image are specified in the ``Dockerfile`` which forms a kind of manifest.
 Each rule specified creates a new layer in the image.
 Each layer in the image represents a kind of high watermark of an image state which can ultimately be shared between different image builds.
 Within the local image cache, these layer points can be shared between running Containers because as explained above, the image layers are stacked as a read only UnionFS.
 This Immutability is a key concept in Containers.
-Containers should not be considered mutable and therefore precious - 'they are cattle, not pets'! in the sense that it should be possible to destry and recreate them with (little or) no side effects.
+Containers should not be considered mutable and therefore precious - 'they are cattle, not pets'! in the sense that it should be possible to destroy and recreate them with (little or) no side effects.

 If there is any file-system based state requirement for a Containerised application, then that requirement should be satisfied by mounting in storage.
-This will mean that the Container can be killed and restarted at anytime, giving a pathway to upgradability and maintainability for the application.
+This will mean that the Container can be killed and restarted at anytime, giving a pathway to upgrade-ability and maintainability for the application.

 The Image
 ---------